 Always Our Number One Priority

-You are important to us, and providing quality, safe care to every patient every time is at the heart of what we do.
+You are important to us.
+Providing quality, safe care to every patient every time is at the heart of what we do.
 That's why our staff, clinical and non-clinical alike, is fully committed to excellent care and a positive patient experience.
 At MidState, we are always looking for ways to improve your care.
-We are on the cutting-edge of all best practices and participate in all national endeavors that promote quality and patient safety.
+We are on the cutting-edge best practices and participate in national endeavors that promote quality and patient safety.
 We strive to be the best we can be to ensure the best possible outcome.
 You can find quality in:

 - All private rooms.
 MidState is the only hospital in the state to offer all private patient rooms.
 This reduces the risk of spreading infections and enhances your comfort while you are with us.